-In-year applications will be considered in line with the local authority co-ordinated admissions arrangements in which the school is situated.
+In-year applications will be considered in line with the borough council co-ordinated admissions arrangements in which the school is situated.

-To make an in-year application, parents should apply to the local authority and the school, ideally after visiting the school.
+To make an in-year application, parents should apply to the borough council and the school, ideally after visiting the school.
 Once an in-year application has been made, it will be considered by the Local Governing Board on behalf of the directors.